 With great weather almost year-round, locals and visitors alike can find many activities to do during the day.
 But what about finding things to do in San Diego at night?
 I live in San Diego and am happy to answer this question.

-Sure we have speakeasies and festive nightlife, but that’s really not what we’re famous for.
-The best evening activities also involve seeing our famous sights from a different angle, be it a harbor dinner cruise or exploring San Diego Zoo at night.
+Sure, we have speakeasies and festive nightlife, but that’s not what we’re the most famous for.
+The best evening activities also involve seeing our famous sights from a different angle, whether exploring San Diego Bay via a dinner cruise or San Diego Zoo after-dark special events.

 1. Start Your Night With a Beautiful Sunset

 San Diego has plenty of places for watching the sunset over the Pacific Ocean, but one of the best is Sunset Cliffs.
-Pack a blanket and a picnic basket and get up there early as parking spaces disappear quickly.
+Pack a blanket and a picnic basket and arrive early as parking spaces disappear quickly.

 Watching the firey colors here is a great way to end a hectic day and begin an evening of relaxation.
 Your wallet will be pleased as this is a free San Diego activity.